Shopify/polaris/polaris.shopify.com/content/components/actions/setting-toggle.md

 ### Supporting content

 In addition to the setting description, supporting content can dynamically display based on state.
 This should be used sparingly and included only if it adds significant clarity or value.
-For example, "Your customers won’t receive automatic shipping updates.”
+For example, “Your customers won’t receive automatic shipping updates.”

 ---

 ## Related components

-- To let merchants connect or disconnect third-party services and apps, [use the account connection component](https://polaris.shopify.com/components/account-connection)
+To let merchants connect or disconnect third-party services and apps, use the [account connection](https://polaris.shopify.com/components/account-connection) component.

 ---

 ## Accessibility

-The setting toggle component is implemented as an HTML `<button>` with the `switch` [ARIA role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/switch_role).
+The `SettingToggle` component is implemented as an HTML `<button>` with the `switch` [ARIA role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/switch_role).
 The components passed as children will automatically be wrapped in a label element describing the `<button>`.
-Enabling and disabling the SettingToggle with update the `aria-checked` attribute to `"true"` or `"false"`.
+Enabling and disabling `SettingToggle` will update the `aria-checked` attribute to `"true"` or `"false"`.

-To learn more about button accessibility, see the [button component](https://polaris.shopify.com/components/actions/button).
+To learn more about button accessibility, check out the [button](https://polaris.shopify.com/components/actions/button) component documentation.